hkniberg/ainutshell/1-main/140-prompt-engineering.md

 > **Prompt 1**
 > Give me an agenda for a workshop

+This is a pretty bad prompt.
 No matter how smart the AI model is, if it doesn't know the context of your workshop, it will be hard to produce a useful result.
-It will often give you one of the following:
+A prompt like this will often give you one of the following:

 - **A vague, generic high level agenda** that is unlikely to be useful in practice.
 Maybe if you've never done a workshop before it could serve as a high level template for workshops in general, but that's about it.
 - **A detailed, specific agenda for a made-up workshop context**, with timestamps and concrete agenda items.
 This can be quite amusing, but also pretty useless since it is has nothing to do with your actual context.